 - EXCEPTION: For platinum-resistant ovarian cancer, because Nab-paclitaxel has known benefit, patients who may benefit from standard single agent chemotherapy are also eligible to participate.

-- Prior therapy with an angiogenesis inhibitor <8 weeks prior to registration.
+- Prior therapy with an angiogenesis inhibitor ≤ 60 days prior to registration;

 - Uncontrolled intercurrent illness including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements.